 So you're thinking of all those great books you liked to read when you were a kid, with kid heroes who snooped around and stopped criminal plots, or kids just like you who handled problems much like yours but in an interesting way.
 And you're remembering just how much you loved those kinds of books, or maybe you still do like reading them, and you'd really like to make one of your own.

 If you're writing a Slice of Life story or drama about kid life, then you still should try to go for an active character who at least attempts to solve their problems.
 Much of fiction is not about what is, but what can be, or what you wish you could do.
 So whatever the genre, an active character is often what your audience wants.

 Choices, ChoicesKid novels can be in any genre.
 But they're often divided into three basic types:

 Kids will quickly know that you didn't do your homework if you screw up the portrayal of their hobbies.
-For example, there have been many books using video games as a plot device written by people who obviously do not play them.
+For example, there have been many books using video games as a plot device written by people who obviously do not play them, often running into Pac Man Fever problems.
 You, reading this, probably do play them if you're under the age of 35, so you won't have that problem.
 But you still could easily get some other common childhood activity, especially a recent one, horribly wrong.
 Kids will notice immediately.
-They might shrug it off and just enjoy the story for what it is, they might be annoyed by your ignorance, or if it's a Critical Research Failure that affects the entire plot, they might tell everyone at school how much your book sucked and what an idiot you are.
+They might shrug it off and just enjoy the story for what it is, they might be annoyed by your ignorance, or if it's a mistake that affects the entire plot, they might tell everyone at school how much your book sucked and what an idiot you are.

 Suggested Themes and Aesops

 Props DepartmentKids don't just have the one toy that they take everywhere, they have heaps of toys which they have varying levels of affection for.
 Girls will often have a collection of dolls and/or stuffed animals, and have a few favourites which they'll be unable to leave the house without - expect stress over which toy to take on camp.